ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/index.md

 * Edits a selected hero's details
 * Navigates between different views of heroic data

-This tutorial helps you gain confidence that Angular can do whatever you need it to do by showing you how to:
+This tutorial helps you gain confidence that Angular Classiccan do whatever you need it to do by showing you how to:

-*   Use Angular [directives](guide/glossary#directive "Directives definition") to show and hide elements and display lists of hero data.
+*   Use Angular Classic[directives](guide/glossary#directive "Directives definition") to show and hide elements and display lists of hero data.
-*   Create Angular [components](guide/glossary#component "Components definition") to display hero details and show an array of heroes.
+*   Create Angular Classic[components](guide/glossary#component "Components definition") to display hero details and show an array of heroes.
 *   Use one-way [data binding](guide/glossary#data-binding "Data binding definition") for read-only data.
 *   Add editable fields to update a model with two-way data binding.
 *   Bind component methods to user events, like keystrokes and clicks.